ethereum/remix-project/team-best-practices.md

 - Prioritised list of PRs / issues are tracked in a GitHub Project, Remix IDE issues are managed by a prioritized backlog.
 - Every story can be executed by a single developer or a group of 2 or more developers (depending on the size and complexity)
-- Each dev should take the part he/she feels the most confortable with.
+- Each dev should take the part he/she feels the most comfortable with.
 - Later progress and discussion is updated directly on the issue or pull request (github).
 - When a developer or team decides on the story they want to work on (at the start of milestone for instance), they assign themselves to the issue.
 - Documentation update should be done together with the story, or an issue with the label "documentation" has to be created.